On Black Friday, more U.S. shoppers chose the computer over the mall

 Data from retail research firm ShopperTrak also showed that visits to stores fell a combined 1 percent during Thanksgiving and Black Friday compared with the same days in 2017.

-Brian Field, senior director of advisory services at ShopperTrak, said online sales have eroded traffic from retailers over the years, “but what we have noticed is that the decline is starting to flatten out ... ellipse...(is this supposed to be an ellipse showing that something has been cut?
-Or did you just want a full stop and it’s an extra period?)
+Brian Field, senior director of advisory services at ShopperTrak, said online sales have eroded traffic from retailers over the years, “but what we have noticed is that the decline is starting to flatten out ...
 Overall its been consistent with where it’s been over the last few years.”

 Retail consultants have said spending patterns over the weekend are not as indicative of the entire season as they were a few years ago the tendency now is to spread shopping over November and December.